arielf/cuts/README.md

 0	1	2

 #
-# -- compare to cuts, which does what you want:
+# -- compare to cuts, which does exactly what you want:
 #
 cuts 2 1 0 file.tsv
 2	1	0